Learn about the Charter

 Human rights protected in other statutes

-The Canadian Human Rights Act, passed in 1977, prohibits discrimination in the context of employment and the provision of goods, services, facilities or accommodations generally available to the public.
+The Canadian Human Rights Act, passed in 1977, prohibits discrimination in the context of federal employment and the provision of goods, services, facilities or accommodations generally available to the public.
 It prevents discriminatory practices based on a number of grounds, including race, national or ethnic origin, sex, and disability.
-The act applies to the Government of Canada, First Nations governments, and federally regulated private businesses, including in banking, airline, telecommunications and broadcasting and inter-provincial transportation sectors.
+The act applies to the Government of Canada, First Nations governments, and federally- regulated private businesses, including in banking, airline, telecommunications and broadcasting and inter-provincial transportation sectors.

 All provinces and territories have similar human rights laws that apply within that province or territory.
 They also similarly apply to provincial or provincially-regulated works and undertakings.